JuliaGraphics/Luxor.jl/docs/src/examples.md

 ## Working in Jupyter

 If you want to work interactively, you can use an environment such as a Jupyter notebook, and load Luxor at the start of a session.
 The first drawing will take a few seconds, because the Cairo graphics engine needs to warm up.
 Subsequent drawings are then much quicker.
 (This is true of much graphics and plotting work, of course.
-And if you're working in the REPL, after your first drawing, subsequent drawings will be much quicker.)
+And if you're working in the REPL, after your first drawing subsequent drawings will be much quicker.)

 ![Jupyter](assets/figures/jupyter-hypo.png)